12 Common Beginner Photography Mistakes

 • Arrive at a shoot only to discover a full memory card, so check the card’s capacity in your camera before leaving;

 • Panic over losing the lens cap.
-For example, I have made it a rule to always put it in my left upper pocket;
+For example, I have made it a rule always to put it in my left upper pocket;

 • Forgetting to take the tripod mount or the entire tripod (just a reminder);